JimDesu/basis-lang/spec.md

 **Object lifetime ceiling.** The frame in which an object's storage is introduced is the object's lifetime ceiling: no mechanism in the language allows an object to outlive the frame that introduced it, except via transitive containment in another object whose ceiling is already higher.
 The type-side rule recorded here is that an object's *type* does not entail its lifetime — object types are first-class types — but every object *value* is bound to an introducing frame.
 The frame-ownership lens (§1.5) makes the rule concrete: an object lives in a frame's storage; a `^Object` parameter passed downward gives a callee access to it, but the callee does not become the owner.
 A writeable `^Object` parameter lets the callee swap which object the caller-owned slot points at, but the new object is allocated into the *caller's* frame on successful copy-restore.
 The lifetime ceiling is whichever frame ends up holding the slot at the binding moment.

-**Frame-exit hooks via `@` and `@!` (§3.12) are tied to the frame slot holding the object, not to the object's identity transitively.** A class declaring `@` for an object type fires the handler when the *frame slot* holding the object retires.
-An object embedded as a field of another aggregate — a field of another object, or transported via an unusual containment — does not fire its `@` handler when that container retires; only the object directly held in a frame slot does.
-The discipline is **frame-lifetime-tied, not object-lifetime-tied**, which is more restrictive than C++'s destructor mechanism and is intentionally so: the language's at-stack mechanism is the single carve-out from the no-hidden-control-flow principle, and the more restrictive rule keeps the carve-out narrow.
+**Frame-exit hooks via `@` and `@!` (§3.13) are tied to the frame slot, not to the object's identity transitively.** An `@` or `@!` block registered against a frame's body runs when *that frame's slot* retires, regardless of the type of the value the block references.
+An object embedded as a field of another aggregate — a field of another object, or transported via an unusual containment — does not participate in any implicit per-type cleanup mechanism, because the language has no such mechanism: `@` and `@!` are block markers only (§3.13), and the user writes them at the registration site they want.
+The discipline is **frame-lifetime-tied, not object-lifetime-tied**, which is more restrictive than C++'s destructor mechanism and is intentionally so: the language's at-stack mechanism is the single carve-out from the no-hidden-control-flow principle, and the explicit-registration rule keeps the carve-out narrow.

 Object types may have class instances declared for them (§9).
 The scope operator `::` works on object-typed values and on `^Object` values via the object's fat-pointer dispatch metadata.
 An object's class membership is a property of the object's type, not of any particular object value, and is determined at the type-declaration site or at instance-declaration sites.